-During gastric bypass surgery, the patient’s stomach is made smaller and the anatomy of the intestine is altered to change the path of food that is ingested.
-Approximately ⅔ of the digestive process is “bypassed” so the number of calories absorbed by the body is greatly reduced.
+During gastric bypass surgery, the surgeon makes the patient’s stomach smaller and alters the anatomy of the intestine to change the path of ingested food.
+Approximately ⅔ of the digestive process is “bypassed,” greatly reducing the number of calories absorbed by the body.

-When comparing the duodenal switch vs Roux-en-Y for excess weight loss (EWL) potential the duodenal switch is more effective in helping patients achieve a higher percentage of EWL.
-On average, patients who undergo duodenal switch surgery normally lose between 75-80% of their excess body weight, and surgeons normally reserve this procedure for higher BMI patients.
+When comparing the duodenal switch vs. Roux-en-Y for excess weight loss (EWL) potential.
+The duodenal switch is more effective in helping patients achieve a higher percentage of EWL.
+Surgeons typically reserve duodenal switch surgery for higher BMI patients, due, on average, to the dramatic weight loss of 75-80% of their excess body weight.
+In addition, importantly, surgeons have observed the successful outcomes of this procedure.

 Patients who undergo gastric bypass (Roux-en-Y) typically lose an average of 60-85% of their excess body weight which is higher than for a gastric sleeve procedure but not as much as the duodenal switch.

 Because both duodenal switch and gastric bypass surgeries involve alterations to the patient’s digestive system, these procedures put patients at a higher risk of complications due to malnutrition.
 The duodenal switch poses a higher risk because the alterations to the digestive system bypass a greater majority of the normal digestive process.

 Gastric bypass patients experience dumping syndrome with more frequency.
 Compared to those who undergo the duodenal switch procedure (diarrhea and severe nausea with vomiting resulting from eating sugary or highly processed foods).